department-of-veterans-affairs/va.gov-team/teams/vsp/teams/tools/backend/sentry/vsp-sentry-configuration.md

 VSP and VFS engineers will be responsible for complying with our current [tagging standards](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/engineering/sentry-tagging-standards.md).
 A list of existing tags can be found in the Sentry project settings.

 ## Slack Sentry reaction legend
-We currently have a slack emoji reaction legend pinned in the `#vfs-sentry-alerts` channel.
+We currently have a slack emoji reaction legend pinned in the [#vfs-sentry-alerts](https://dsva.slack.com/channels/vfs-sentry-alerts) channel.
 This allows developers to acknowledge issues and remove overlap during issue investigation.
-The legend can be found with the pinned items in `#vfs-sentry-alerts`.
+The legend can be found with the pinned items in [#vfs-sentry-alerts](https://dsva.slack.com/channels/vfs-sentry-alerts).